Billy Nolen: Acting administrator of the Federal Aviation Administration

 On February 16, 2022, the FAA administrator, Stephen Dickson, announced his resignation which would be effective on March 31.
 On March 26, the FAA announced they had named Nolen as acting administrator until the Biden administration could find a nominee to be confirmed by the United States Senate.
 He took office the day after Dickson's resignation.

 In July 2022, the Biden administration nominated Phil Washington, CEO of Denver International Airport, to become the administrator and take Nolen's place.
 His confirmation hearing was delayed upon questioning about his limited aviation experience and allegations of corruption during his time as head of the Los Angeles County Metropolitan Transportation Authority, but he was renominated when the United States Congress went into its 118th session.
+However, Washington withdrew his nomination on March 25, 2023, due to not having enough support.

 On January 11, 2023, a system outage occurred with the FAA due to the NOTAM system having a corrupt system file that ordered all flights to a ground stop for the first time since the September 11 attacks.
 The outage sparked criticism on the administration for not sufficiently upgrading systems.
 Nolen responded by saying that his "agency is working to determine what caused the breakdown to ensure it doesn’t happen again."
 On the day of the outage, Nolen was supposed to go to Mexico on a planned trip to review progress on recovering their air safety rating, but it was canceled following the issue.

-On February 28, 2023, Nolen announced a safety review, following several aircraft near miss incidents in early 2023.
+On February 28, 2023, Nolen announced a safety review following several aircraft near miss incidents in early 2023.

+On April 21, 2023, Nolen announced that he intended to resign.
+In June 2023 he resigned and Polly Trottenberg succeeded him.